 Tangible personal property - Rents and royalties from tangible personal property are allocable to Illinois to the extent the property is used in Illinois.
-The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties derived from the property by a fraction, in which the numerator is the number of days of physical location of the property in the state during the rental and royalty period in the tax year and the denominator is the number of days of physical location of the property everywhere during all rental or royalty periods in the tax year.
+The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties derived from the property by a fraction, in which the numerator is the number of days the property is located in the state during the rental and royalty period in the tax year and the denominator is the total number of days during all rental or royalty periods in the tax year.